Black maternal and infant death is widely acknowledged—but rarely confronted with accountability, re-education, or actionable change.

 SafeBabyBump exists to close the gap between awareness and real-world protection by addressing the clinical, communication, and systemic failures that lead to preventable harm.

 Her work sits at the intersection of lived experience, historical analysis, and clinical reality.
-With a B.A. in History and academic focus on the Antebellum South, Frances brings a deep understanding of how racism in medicine was built, normalized, and sustained—particularly in obstetrics and gynecology.
+With a BA in History Frances brings deep understanding of how racism in medicine was built, normalized, and sustained particularly in obstetrics and gynecology, her academic focus is on the Antebellum South.
 She has also independently studied the origins of gynecology and the long-standing mistreatment of Black women in medical spaces.

 Frances is a Certified Child Passenger Safety Technician, a trained and certified Phlebotomist, and a longtime safety advocate whose work centers on practical, evidence-based protection—not performative awareness.
 As a married, college-educated Black woman with private insurance, she has personally experienced racial bias and mistreatment during childbirth, underscoring a critical truth: bias in birth care is not prevented by education, income, or access.